 Short-lived species, such as small pelagics, can grow or decline quickly in response to fishing pressure, and this rapid decline in productivity often requires similarly rapid and drastic interventions by fisheries managers to reverse the trends.
 Notwithstanding environmental changes, the small pelagic stocks continue to be driven to collapse, as may already be the case with the round sardinella in Ghana.
-The STWG presented a proposal to the Fisheries Commission to end overfishing and begin the rebuilding process.
-(Lazar, N, Yankson K, Blay J., Ofori-Danson P., Markwei P., Agbogah K., Bannerman P., Sotor M., Yamoa K. K., Bilisini W. B., 2016).
-The proposal suggested a closed fishing season for one month for all fleets and all fisheries during the spawning period to allow broodstock to reproduce and juveniles to replace the lost biomass.
-The proposal remains under review and consideration by the Fisheries Commission.

-At this time, it is uncertain whether these measures (closed season and capping canoe numbers) will be sufficient to meet the F{msy} target reference point; further work needs to be done to estimate the full suite of effort reduction measures needed to achieve that target.
-However, these measures will start to move the fishery towards the F{msy} target and to progress toward ending overfishing of the small pelagic fishery in Ghana.
-Without ending overfishing by further effort reduction measures, the biomass targets for sustaining higher yields of annual catches from the fishery cannot be achieved.
+At this time, it is uncertain whether these measures (closed season and effort control measures) will be sufficient to meet the $F{msy}$ target reference point.
+Further work needs to be done to estimate the full suite of effort reduction measures needed to achieve that target.
+However, these measures will start to move the fishery towards the $F{msy}$ target and to progress toward ending overfishing of the small pelagic fishery in Ghana.
+By ending overfishing and with further effort reduction measures, the biomass targets for sustaining higher yields of annual catches from the fishery can be achieved.